Why a Palestinian grass-root is rejecting foreign funding. Interview with Fayrouz Sharqawi, advocacy coordinator at Grassroots Jerusalem.

 “Based on our experience with the PA for 23 years now, the PA presence in general, first of all, provides the false impression that we have sovereignty as Palestinians, while in fact, we don’t.
 On the other hand, it creates this impression that we have a democracy, that we have a governance, that our government is speaking in the name of the people, while in fact the people feel so much alienation towards the PA.
 Even people who identify with Fatah, the political movement, which is heading the PA, many of these people consider the PA mistaken, collaborators, betraying its own people and so on.
 I think the PA on a global level helps create this lie.
 That there is Palestinian political leadership, that it is guided by the Palestinian aspirations, while in fact we know that the PA is just a puppet on strings.
 We don’t believe in it and we don’t believe that this is going to bring change because it is based on our experience of 23 years since Oslo.
 This whole cover is eventually covering the deepening of the occupation and the continuous expansion by Israel of its control over Palestinian land.
 We see that there is one state being implemented right now – the problem is that it is a Zionist one-state all over historic Palestine.
 So people prefer that the PA would just be dismantled, disappear, because they are adding to our own trouble.“

-Article by Anas Kababo, Danish-Palestinian student and activist.
+By Anas Kababo, Danish-Palestinian student and activist.